Green is the Color of Money

 Air & Carbon

 I couldn’t give two shits if my ‘carbon footprint’ was reduced.
 I would just like the air to not stink like fumes everywhere I go.
 The gas guzzlers flying down the freeway next to me belch out smog that flows into the vents in my car and irritates my lungs.
-I once drove through LA on my way to Gaming Conference in Northern California and I was sick for the whole day from the 1 hour I spent driving through LA.
+I once drove through LA on my way to a game industry conference in Northern California and I was sick for the whole day from the 1 hour I spent driving through LA.
 I don’t know how those people can live there.
 It smells horrible, it made Kati’s asthma flare up, and I — a perfectly healthy slightly overweight man — got physically sick without leaving my car.

 Who lives near these highways and factories that spew garbage into our air?
 Poor people.
 Most poor people don’t have health insurance.
 Most poor people can’t afford a healthy diet for themselves and their kids.
 As a humanitarian, you should care about these people.
 They don’t have a choice except to endure these unhealthy environments.